nabilblk/websphere-provisioning/README.md

 Variable  | Description
 ------------- | -------------
-Host_Path  | The foler where all websphere and Websphere installation Manager exit Container_Path  | The folder in the container where we will mount the Host_Path Host_Port  | The port in the Host Machine that will be linked to the container port Container_Port  | the websphere DMGR port
+Host_Path  | The folder where all Websphere and Websphere installation Manager are located Container_Path  | The folder in the container where we will mount the Host_Path Host_Port  | The port in the Host Machine that will be linked to the container port Container_Port  | the websphere DMGR port